SAP-archive/xsk/docs-site/docs/api/net/net.Destination.md

 - Module: [net/net.js](https://github.com/SAP/xsk/tree/main/modules/api/api-xsjs/src/main/resources/META-INF/dirigible/xsk/net/net.js)
 - Status: `alpha`

-## API Changes
+!!! note "API Changes"
     Destinations in XSK make use of SAP BTP Destination service (see [xshttpdest](../../artefacts/xshttpdest.md)).
     As such, destinations no longer live in the file tree, so the first parameter of `Destination` representing the package is no longer needed.
 If provided, it will be ignored.
 Lookup for destinations happens based on the name.

 ## Sample Usage